LogQL

 Return lines including the text "error" but not including "info"

-Return lines including the text "Invalid user" and including ("paulo" or "redis") using regex
+Return lines including the text "Invalid user" and including ("bob" or "redis") using regex

 Return lines including the text "status 403" or "status 503" using regex

 The data so far is returned as streams of log lines.
-We can graph these in visualisations if we convert them to vectors.
-We can aggregate the lines into numeric values, such as counts, which then become known as instance or range vectors.
+We can graph these in visualizations if we convert them to scalar vectors or even multiple series of scalar vectors.

-- count_over_time : Shows the total count of log lines for time range
+: Shows the total count of log lines for time rangerate

-- rate : Similar as count_over_time but converted to number of entries per second
+but converted to number of entries per secondbytes_over_time

-- bytes_over_time : Number of bytes in each log stream in the range
+: Number of bytes in each log stream in the rangebytes_rate

 Examples